MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 ### Add a Regular Expression entity

 {: .important}
-Regular Expression entities are supported in only [LivePerson NLU v2](intent-builder-natural-language-understanding.html#liveperson-nlu-v2) domains only.
+Regular Expression entities are supported in only [LivePerson NLU v2](intent-builder-natural-language-understanding.html#liveperson-nlu-v2) domains.

 **To add a Regular Expression entity**